syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 * Once all pipeline containers are executed, a series of documents are outputted, encapsulating the user's request into valid Kubernetes objects.
-* Those documents are schedule to an available Worker Cluster, which in turn has the necessary depedencies installed (via the `workerClusterResources`)
+* Those documents are schedule to an available Worker Cluster, which in turn has the necessary dependencies installed (via the `workerClusterResources`)
-* The instances are created and the user is informed, via the Request's Status, what it needs to get hold of the instance.
+* The instances are created, and the user can reference the request's status to access the instances.

 <hr />